-Dominique recently shot a lead role in Investigation Discovery's A Crime to Remember, directed by Ido Fluk, award-winning director of The Ticket.
-She plays Frances Bradshaw, in the true story of a woman who had her son kill her father in 1978.
+Dominique's lead role in A Crime to Remember aired on Investigation Discovery.
+Directed by Ido Fluk, award-winning director of The Ticket.
+She plays Frances Snyder, in the true story of a woman who had her son kill her father in 1978.

-Dominique placed in the top 50 out of 7,102 scripts in the 2017 Academy Nicholl Fellowship screenwriting competition.
-In addition to becoming a Semifinalist, she had a second script finish in the top 15%.
-This is Dominique's third time making the Quarterfinals; the first time with this screenplay.
+Dominique placed in the top 50 out of 7,102 scripts as a Semifinalist in the 2017 Academy Nicholl Fellowship screenwriting competition.

-Dominique is in the second round of consideration for the Sundance Screenwriters Lab.
+Dominique made the second round of consideration for the 2018 Sundance Screenwriters Lab.